Larch Class - Year 3 & Year 4 2024 - 2025

 Online Learning Resources

-Our children have access to a range of online resources to aid their learning.
-Here are the links to some useful websites that children can use whilst not in school.
-Children have been given their login details.
+Our children have access to a range of online resources to aid their learning, including TT Rockstars, Spelling Shed and Century, and have been given their login details.
 All children should be familiar with how to use these.

 __________________________________________________________________________________